maciejbaba/maciejbaba/README.md

 # 👋 Hi, I'm Maciej

 ## About Me
-I'm a passionate programmer with a love for electronics and mechanics.
+I'm a programmer with a love for electronics and mechanics.
 When I'm not coding, you'll find me tinkering with cars and electronic devices.

 ### 🖥️ Tech Preferences
 - **Editor:** Neovim, VSCode